thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "Actually, I've got an idea.
 I am now going to guess your 5-digit number.
 Is that your ultimate test?"

-"what now?" - *I'm so so lost!*
+*What now?
+I'm so so lost!*

 "Just do it.
 Remember to commit before texting, make a call if that's what you prefer."

 .. *Okay.
 The ultimate test.
 What's so special about 5-digits?
 Some mathematical tricks?*

 *There is absolutely no way.
 Alright, let's make this quick, my ultimate test is, suprise suprise!
-A 6-digit number: 172533.*
+A 6-digit number.*
 You typed into the phone "Committed.
-What is your gue.." and a new text comes in before you even finished.
+What is your gue.." as a new text came in before you even finished.

-"That's 172533."
+"That's 172533.
+Smart move!"

+That's your number.
 You heard a high pitch ring behind your ears.
 Your heart skipped a beat.
 That's when you know you are absolutely shocked and terrified.
 As if a ghost has just appeared in front of your eyes.

+You are stunted.
+You don't know what to do.
+Your mind racing for explanations.
+Mind control?
+Hypnosis?

+"Want to do this again?"

 The panick starts to set in.
 You know you aren't going to rationalize this away .. no more.
 The evidence is now too many.